Existence of a tricritical point for the Blume-Capel model on $\mathbb{Z}^d$: Quantitative analysis of crossing probabilities in

 \subsection{Applications of the quadrichotomy}

-We now explain some important consequences of Proposition \ref{prop:quad} that allow us to get a better quantitative understanding of the phase diagram $d=2$.
+We now state some important consequences of Proposition \ref{prop:quad} that allow us to get a better quantitative understanding of the phase diagram in $d=2$.
 We suppress notational dependence on $p$ and $a$ when clear from context.